 - The facility, designed by krM Architecture, will feature a drive-up materials return, public transportation access, and surface parking for 95 cars.

 Inside, the library will include study rooms, activity areas, a computer lab, and a community meeting room large enough to seat 100 people.

-Like the West Perry Library, a CM project Powers & Sons delivered in 2021, the Glendale Branch will be energy efficient.
-Senior Project Manager Russell Lewis notes that LEEDv4 Silver Certification is being pursued.
+Like the West Perry Library, another CM project delivered by Powers & Sons, the Glendale Branch will be energy efficient.
+Lewis notes that LEEDv4 Silver Certification is being pursued.

 - Electric vehicle (EV) charging stations, roof-top solar panels, and sustainable construction materials are included in the design.

 - The solar panels will provide power for a substantial portion of the library’s energy needs and the building will include other energy-efficient systems.